figure-io/matrix-diagram-spec/README.md

 ```

+<a name="method-errors"></a>
 #### spec.errors()

-Returns the list of errors from the most recent validation.
+Returns an `array` of errors from the most recent validation.
 If no errors occurred during validation, the list is `null`.
-Otherwise, the list is an `array`.

 ``` javascript
 var errs = spec.errors();